 Since BPDC is weaved around another stitch, taller stitches are preferred.
 Double crochet (DC) and treble crochet (TR) are often used since there are pretty tall stitches and their posts are 2 chains and 3 chains respectively.
 Stitches like HDC is used sometimes as well.

-Because of the knit-like texture, BPDC crochet stitch is often used where the ribbing is needed like ends of sleeves, top of the mittens or socks, ribbing of the beanies, even edging on a blanket.
+Because of the knit-like texture, BPDC crochet stitch is often used where the ribbing is needed like the ends of sleeves, the top of the mittens or socks, the ribbing of the beanies, even edging on a blanket.

-Projects can even have many combinations of the post stitches like a beanie that has a ribbing made of BPDC and FPDC in alternating rows, and a mini basket weave in the body of the had created by both of these stitches taking turns in every row.
+Projects can even have many combinations of the post stitches like a beanie that has a ribbing made of BPDC and FPDC (front post stitches) in alternating rows, and a mini basket weave in the body of the had created by both of these stitches taking turns in every row.

-Another thing about BPDC stitch is that even though it is based on DC stitch, it’s comes out to be shorter in height because of how it’s created.
+Another thing about the BPDC stitch is that even though it is based on a DC stitch, it comes out to be shorter in height because of how it’s created.